The 7 Steps of Event Registration

-This step is to be completed by the appropriate scheduling office, such as CAC or Schedules Office.
-All on-campus events must confirm that the location of the event has been reserved through the appropriate scheduling office or individual.
-For events in Residence Halls, the House Manager or RLA is considered the appropriate individual.
+This step involves review by the appropriate scheduling office, such as CAC or Schedules Office.
+All on-campus events must confirm that the location of the event has been reserved through the appropriate scheduling office or individual by attaching a copy of the space confirmation or confirming e-mail.

 Step 3: Alcohol Approval

-For student groups: This step is to be completed by appropriate Student Activities Office or Residential Life Programs staff.
+For student groups: This step is to be completed by appropriate Student Activities Office, Office of Graduate Education, Sloan Student Life Office, Residential Education, or FSILG staff.
 In order to serve alcohol at an event, a student group must obtain permission.
-To begin the approval process, the Event Host must complete an "Alcohol Proposal Form," and attach it to an Event Registration Form.
-It is suggested that a student group meet with a staff member to discuss alcohol protocols prior to submitting a proposal.

 Step 4: Event Review and Approval